glennhenry/cs-notes/docs/backend-development/07-webhook/webhook.md

 ### Webhook

 **Webhook** is a mechanism for two system to communicate with each other in real-time.
 The system will make an automated [HTTP request](/computer-networking/http-https#http-request--method) containing notification or data to a specific URL (called **Webhook URL**) whenever particular event or trigger occurs.
-Webhooks are event-driven, it help to address the continous request in pooling that waste resource.
+Webhooks are event-driven, it helps to address the continuous request in pooling that waste resource.

 #### Webhook Process